s-thom/ednon/README.md

 ### Phase 2

 Make a component based system driven by IndexedDB, where the structure of different items can be modified by DB.

+There will be a set of base Parts (e.g. buttons, lists, inputs of various types), which will then be used to build up mre complex Parts.
+Each Part manages its own state (but does not affect children or parents).

 ### Phase 3